yanivyacoby/a-guide-to-your-phd/guide.md

 * How long in advance does your advisor need to know about your vacation?
 * How long is a reasonable vacation? or does it not matter so much so long as you are on-top of your lab duties?
 * When is reasonable to take a vacation? (ex.
 Anytime? right after a deadline? to try to align it when your advisor is away?)

+# 3. How can you be supportive of your peers?

+**Lead with vulnerability:**
+Many of us who are in PhD programs have been trained to lead with strengths -- to portray ourselves in the way that makes us look most impressive so we can pass interviews, impress colleagues, etc.
+While leading strengths is a useful skill, it can also lead to isolation during grad school.
+PhD students are at a significantly higher risk of developing depression, anxiety and imposter syndrome than the rest of the population.
+It is easy to slip into a dark mindset in which you feel like you're not meeting your expectations for yourself, and in which everyone around you is successful and well-balanced.
+And while in Section 1, we encouraged you to set reasonable expectations for yourself based on your stage in the program;
+here we encourage you to think about how you can help shape your peers' self-expectations for the better.
+Even in the most ordinary hallway interaction -- when you're asked "how are you?" on your way to class -- your response matters!
+We encourage you to be as honest as you feel comfortable about your experience; if you are having a bad week, tell your friend about it -- don't just answer "I'm fine, how are you?".
+If everyone contributed a real vulnerability, no one has to feel like they are the only one struggling, and everyone can realize that most students are facing the same difficulties.
+Moreover, if you lead with a real vulnerability, your friend might reciprocate and give you a chance to be supportive.

+**Validate:**
+When you talk to a peer who is leading with a vulnerability, although un-intuitive, it is sometimes good to just listen and to sympathize.
+Offering solutions can trivialize your friends' problems -- it can make them think "if the solution is so obvious, why am I struggling? it must be because something's wrong with me".
+Asking deeper questions about their experience, how exactly they feel and why they think they feel this way can all help them better understand what they want to do.
+And if you're asked for advice, then by all means say what you think!

+**Regularly check up on your peers;**
+Ask your friends how they are doing, meet them for a zoom or socially distanced cup of coffee.

+# Conclusion

+**Set reasonable expectations for yourself.**

+**Learn what your advisor's expectations are:**
+It is _always_ a good idea to be proactive, solicit feedback about your progress, communication skills, etc., and have an open discussion with your advisor about what they expect from you.

+**Support your peers.**